ropensci/rredlist/cran-comments.md

 This is a resubmission.
-I have addressed the NOTEs raised from my previous submission.
-However, I'm not sure how to resolve this NOTE:
+I have addressed the following NOTE raised from my previous submission:
 "Author field differs from that derived from Authors@R"

-I believe this is referring to a difference between the DESCRIPTION file and the rredlist-package documentation file.
-However, the latter is generated automatically based on the former, so they should match.
-It appears there may be an issue processing the ROR comment?

 ## Test environments (with Github Actions)